Skip to main content

 How Does Gateway Encrypt Data?

-2. Key Retrieval: The interceptor then retrieves the encryption key from the configured Key Management Service (KMS).
-Supported KMS options include Vault, Azure, AWS, GCP, or an in-memory service.
+2. Key Retrieval: The interceptor then generates a key and shares it with the the configured Key Management Service (KMS), or retrieves it if existing.
+Supported KMS options include Vault, Azure, AWS, GCP, or an in-memory service for local development only.
 The key is fetched using the keySecretId specified in your configuration to ensure the correct key is utilized.
 You can find more details about the key retrieval here.

-3. Encryption: Once the key is retrieved, the interceptor encrypts the identified data using the specified encryption algorithm.
-The original data within the message is then replaced with the encrypted version.
+3. Encryption: Once the key is generated, or retrieved, the interceptor encrypts the identified data using the specified encryption algorithm.
+The original data within the message is now replaced with the encrypted version.

 4. Transmission: Finally, the encrypted data is either: